What information do we collect?

 Please note that your information may be used to send you details of those products or services that we offer that we have identified as likely to be of interest to you.
 This will be in accordance with the preferences that you indicated when you completed an online form.

-If at any point you would like to opt-out of receiving communications from us, or would like to change the channels (such as email or post) that we use to contact you, please contact Head of Marketing Services at email@example.com or writing to Anaerobic Digestion and Bioresources Association (ADBA) Canterbury Court, Kennington Park Business Centre, 1-3 Brixton Road, London, SW9 6DE.
+If at any point you would like to opt-out of receiving communications from us, or would like to change the channels (such as email or post) that we use to contact you, please contact Head of Marketing & Events at firstname.lastname@example.org or writing to the Anaerobic Digestion and Bioresources Association (ADBA) Canterbury Court, Kennington Park Business Centre, 1-3 Brixton Road, London, SW9 6DE.

-You may ask us at any point not to share your information with third parties for this purpose, by contacting the Head of Marketing Services at firstname.lastname@example.org or writing to Anaerobic Digestion and Bioresources Association (ADBA) Canterbury Court, Kennington Park Business Centre, 1-3 Brixton Road, London, SW9 6DE.
+You may ask us at any point not to share your information with third parties for this purpose, by contacting the Head of Marketing & Events at email@example.com or writing to Anaerobic Digestion and Bioresources Association (ADBA) Canterbury Court, Kennington Park Business Centre, 1-3 Brixton Road, London, SW9 6DE.

 We will only disclose data when obliged to disclose personal data by law, or the disclosure is ‘necessary’ for purposes of national security, taxation and criminal investigation, or we have your consent, and to the following: